Cyprus

-The island's future became a matter of disagreement between its Greek and Turkish communities.
+The island's future became contested by its Greek and Turkish communities.
 Greek Cypriots sought enosis, or union with Greece, which became a Greek national policy in the 1950s.
-Turkish Cypriots initially advocated for continued British rule, then demanded the annexation of the island to Turkey, with which they established the policy of taksim: portioning Cyprus and creating a Turkish polity in the north of the island.
+Turkish Cypriots initially advocated for continued British rule, then demanded the annexation of the island to Turkey, with which they established the policy of taksim: partitioning Cyprus and creating a Turkish polity in the north.
 Following nationalist violence in the 1950s, Cyprus was granted independence in 1960.
 The crisis of 1963–64 brought further intercommunal violence between the two communities, displaced more than 25,000 Turkish Cypriots into enclaves, and ended Turkish Cypriot political representation.
 On 15 July 1974, a coup d'état was staged by Greek Cypriot nationalists and elements of the Greek military junta.
 This action precipitated the Turkish invasion of Cyprus on 20 July, which captured the present-day territory of Northern Cyprus and displaced over 150,000 Greek Cypriots and 50,000 Turkish Cypriots.
 A separate Turkish Cypriot state in the north was established by unilateral declaration in 1983, which was widely condemned by the international community and remains recognised only by Turkey.
 These events and the resulting political situation remain subject to an ongoing dispute.

-Cyprus is a developed representative democracy with an advanced high-income economy and very high human development.
+Cyprus is a developed country, with a representative democracy, advanced high-income economy and very high human development.
 The island's intense Mediterranean climate and rich cultural heritage, which features both Greek and Turkish elements, make it a major tourist destination.
 Cyprus is a member of the Commonwealth of Nations and a founding member of the Non-Aligned Movement until it joined the European Union in 2004; it joined the eurozone in 2008.
 Cyprus has long maintained good relations with NATO and announced in 2024 its intention to officially join.